tanaya2026/GROUP_175_207_PROJECT/README.md

 As a student, I want to be matched with a study buddy who is in the same course as me and is available during my study times, so that we can collaborate effectively and keep each other accountable.

 Tanaya:
 I want to be able to create an account and fill in my availability and personal information (such as name, courses, bio, etc.) and see a list of potential study buddy matches.
+I also want to be able to see the HomePage when the application is opened.

 Cooper:
 I want to be effectively matched with other students I can study with based on our common availability and shared courses.